 904.1 The five hundred dollar (\$500) limitation set forth in D.C.
-Official Code § 25-736 shall apply to each separate service or article of property for each individual occurrence.
+Official Code § 25-736 shall apply to each separate service or article of property for each individual transmittal being promoted by such service or article of property.